 • Professional: Demonstrates the skills and attributes expected of committee members acting in the public interest.

-Applicants may have the following experience, skills and knowledge, or be willing to learn them during the appointment:
+Applicants should have the following experience, skills and knowledge, or be willing to learn them during the appointment:

 • Cultural Safety and Humility: Appreciation and respect for unique perspectives, cultural contexts, power imbalances, and biases in deliberation and decision-making.

-• Diplomacy: Clearly articulate a perspective, engage in respectful, and sometimes difficult discussions with the committee, while consistently reinforcing a culture of trust.
+• Diplomacy: Articulate a perspective, engage in respectful, and sometimes difficult discussions with the committee, while consistently reinforcing a culture of trust.

 • Health Professions Regulation: Understand the role of health profession regulators, the mandate to protect the public, applicable legislation, and the core work of the College.